 The online Master of Arts in Nonprofit Management program requires 36 credit hours, and includes the following core courses:

 - Management in the Public and Nonprofit Sector

 Students in the Master’s in Nonprofit Management online degree program must complete an internship.

-The University of Houston, Downtown is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Houston – Downtown is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Cedar Falls, Iowa

 Housed in the College of Education at the University of Northern Iowa, the School of Kinesiology, Applied Health, and Human Services offers a diverse variety of undergraduate and graduate programs for students to pursue human–centered fields of study.
 With origins dating back to physical education courses offered in 1878, the School of Kinesiology, Applied Health, and Human Services has grown significantly.
 The School provides students with plenty of opportunities for professional and personal growth and development with nearly two–dozen programs, centers, and institutes on campus, including the Nonprofit Leadership Alliance.

 In cooperation with Continuing and Distance Education, the School of Kinesiology, Applied Health, and Human Services offers an online Master of Arts in Nonprofit Management degree program that prepares students to pursue careers as leaders in the nonprofit sector.
 Students develop a foundation of theoretical and practical knowledge and skills in nonprofit management, including fundraising, public relations, human resources, financial management, law, ethical decision–making, and more.